guilhermetavares/restkiss/docs/extending.rst

     This step varies from framework to framework around hooking up the URLs/routes.
-The code is specific to the :py:class:`restless.dj.DjangoResource`, but the approach is the same regardless.
+The code is specific to the :py:class:`restkiss.dj.DjangoResource`, but the approach is the same regardless.

 You should now be able to hit something like http://127.0.0.1/api/posts/schema/